whales-dmtr/whales-repo/README.md

-This is my private git repository.
+This is my training github repository.